 (John 3 as found in the KJV)

-How amazing is it that the works of Jesus, a man born into humble circumstances, would reach the eyes of some of the most powerful men alive at the time?
 Some interpret John’s recording of this nighttime meeting as Nicodemus’ attempt to meet Jesus in secret, without others knowing.
-But the fact that he sought out Jesus possibly risking everything or nothing still speaks volumes of his willingness to learn from the Savior.
+But the fact that He sought out Jesus possibly risking everything or nothing still speaks to his willingness to learn from Jesus.

 The next time Nicodemus makes an appearance in the book of John is in Chapter 7.

 Jesus is teaching the Gospel to his kinsmen.
 Some believed.
 Some didn’t.
-And their disagreements regarding Jesus’s teachings cause plenty of contention and argument among them.
+And their disagreements regarding Jesus’ teachings cause plenty of contention and argument among them.

 And then Nicodemus comes to publicly defend Jesus.